-- 19 SEC.
+SEC.
 1.114.5.
+CONTRIBUTIONS - DISCLOSURES.

-CONTRIBUTIONS DISCLOSURES. - 20 (a) CONTRIBUTOR INFORMATION REQUIRED.
-If the cumulative amount of contributions - 21 received from a contributor is \$100 or more, the committee shall not deposit any contribution that - 22 causes the total amount contributed by a person to equal or exceed \$100 unless the committee has the - 23 following information: the contributor's full name; the contributor's street address; the contributor's - 24 occupation; and the name of the contributor's employer or, if the contributor is self-employed, the name - 25 a not constitute a prohibited source contribution.
-3 (1) A committee will be deemed not to have had the required contributor • 3 (1) A committee will be deemed not to have had the required contributor • ported on the 4 the time the contribution was deposited if the required contributor information is not rep 5 first campaign statement on which the contribution is required to be reported.
-6 (2) If a committee that collects the information required under this subset ection (a) on a 7 form signed by the contributor stating and collects a signed attestation, or its electronic equivalent, that 8 the contributor has not made a prohibited source contribution, there shall be a rebuttabl le presumption 9 that the committee has not accepted a prohibited source contribution.
-10 (b) DISCLOSURE REQUIREMENTS FOR CONTRIBUTIONS TO BALLOT ME EASURE 11 COMMITTEES AND COMMITTEES MAKING INDEPENDENT EXPENDITURES.
-12 (1) In addition to the requirements in subsection (a), any person making of contributions 13 that total \$5,000 or more in a single calendar year, to a ballot measure committee or con mmittee making 14 independent expenditures at the behest of a City elective officer must disclose to the com ımittee 15 receiving the contribution the name of the City elective officer who requested the contribution bution.
-16 (2) Committees receiving contributions subject to subsection (b)(1) must report the 17 names of the City elective officers who requested those contributions at the same time the at the 18 committees are required to file campaign statements with the Ethics Commission disclos sing the 19 contributions.
-20 (3) Notwithstanding the provisions of this subsection (b), no committee sh hall be 21 required to make the disclosure required in subsection (b)(2) for any contribution that co onstitutes a 22 contribution to the City elective officer at whose behest the contribution was made.
+- 20 (a) CONTRIBUTOR INFORMATION REQUIRED.
+If the cumulative amount of contributions - 21 received from a contributor is \$100 or more, the committee shall not deposit any contribution that - 22 causes the total amount contributed by a person to equal or exceed \$100 unless the committee has the - 23 following information: the contributor's full name; the contributor's street address; the contributor's - 24 occupation; and the name of the contributor's employer or, if the contributor is self-employed, the name - 25

+1 of the contributor's business ; and a signed attestation from the contributor that the contribution does 2 not constitute a prohibited source contribution.
+3 (1) A committee will be deemed not to have had the required contributor information at 4 the time the contribution was deposited if the required contributor information is not reported on the 5 first campaign statement on which the contribution is required to be reported.
+6 (2) If a committee that collects the information required under this subsection (a) on a 7 form signed by the contributor stating and collects a signed attestation, or its electronic equivalent, that 8 the contributor has not made a prohibited source contribution, there shall be a rebuttable presumption 9 that the committee has not accepted a prohibited source contribution.
+10 (b) DISCLOSURE REQUIREMENTS FOR CONTRIBUTIONS TO BALLOT MEASURE 11 COMMITTEES AND COMMITTEES MAKING INDEPENDENT EXPENDITURES.
+12 (1) In addition to the requirements in subsection (a), any person making contributions 13 that total \$5,000 or more in a single calendar year, to a ballot measure committee or committee making 14 independent expenditures at the behest of a City elective officer must disclose to the committee 15 receiving the contribution the name of the City elective officer who requested the contribution.
+16 (2) Committees receiving contributions subject to subsection (b)(1) must report the 17 names of the City elective officers who requested those contributions at the same time that the 18 committees are required to file campaign statements with the Ethics Commission disclosing the 19 contributions.
+20 (3) Notwithstanding the provisions of this subsection (b), no committee shall be 21 required to make the disclosure required in subsection (b)(2) for any contribution that constitutes a 22 contribution to the City elective officer at whose behest the contribution was made.
 23 (c) ASSUMED NAME CONTRIBUTIONS.
 24 25